ark-lang/ark/docs/REFERENCE.md

 	}

 ### Match Statements
-Match statements are very similar to switchs in C. Note that by default, a match clause will break instead of continuing to other clauses.
+Match statements are very similar to C's `switch` statement.
+Note that by default, a match clause will break instead of continuing to other clauses.
 A match is denoted with the `match` keyword, followed by something to match and then a block: